 What Are Word Analysis Skills?

-- use word reference materials to locate needed information
+- use word reference materials (dictionary, glossary, thesaurus)

 How Do We Make Word Analysis Part of the Daily Routine?

 Here are some ways that I’ve made word analysis instruction a part of the daily routine so students keep using these skills all year long: